 Storing and Reheating Sriracha Chicken Wings

-Then, transfer to a storage bag and freeze for up to up to 6 months.
+Then, transfer sriracha wings to a storage bag and freeze for up to 6 months.
 Reheat in the microwave or oven until warmed through.

 You sure can!
 Just adjust the cooking time accordingly.
-They should take about 3-4 hours on low, or 1-2 hours on high.
+With fresh meat, honey sriracha chicken wings should take about 3-4 hours on low, or 1-2 hours on high.

 While there are no issues with putting raw poultry in a slow cooker, you can always defrost the chicken in the refrigerator first if you’re concerned.